 Although it feels like caffeine will help you to get through the day, this just adds more weight to your current sleep or stress issues by jacking up levels of anti-sleep stress hormones (cortisol and adrenaline) even further.

-My advice in this situation is to engage in relaxing mind-body techniques to de-stress so that your sleep can recover the following night.
-This might include simple breathing techniques, a walk in nature or some gentle restorative yoga – I won’t tell you how you should personally relax, but just make sure that you do.
+Our advice in this situation is to engage in relaxing mind-body techniques to de-stress so that your sleep can recover the following night.
+This might include simple breathing techniques, a walk in nature or some gentle restorative yoga – we won’t tell you how you should personally relax, but just make sure that you do.

 These days should also be accompanied by a healthy dose of self-compassion!

 5. Boost your mood and energy naturally in the morning

 It’s important to replace the (fake and temporary) energising and mood-boosting effects brought about by caffeine.